Burn Injuries, Fires & Explosions

 - Third-degree burns affect all layers of skin and may even cause damage to underlying tissue.
 After a third-degree burn, the skin usually appears black or white, is extremely dry and develops permanent scarring.
 Individuals with third-degree burns experience extreme pain.

-The knowledgeable personal injury attorneys at Kelner & Kelner understand all the facets of a burn injury case.
+The knowledgeable personal injury attorneys at Kelner & Kelner Esqs understand all the facets of a burn injury case.
 Our attorneys will look out for your best interests and make sure you receive the compensation you are entitled to by law.

 Effects Of Burn Injury